stevejpapad/image-text-verification/README.md

 # figments-and-misalignments

-Official repository for the "Alleviating Unimodal Bias in Crossmodal Misinformation Detection" paper.
+Official repository for the "Figments and Misalignments: A Framework for Fine-grained Crossmodal Misinformation Detection" paper.

 ## Abstract
 >*Multimedia content has become ubiquitous on social media platforms, leading to the rise of multimodal misinformation and the urgent need for effective strategies to detect and prevent its spread.
-This study focuses on Cross-Modal Misinformation (CMM) where image-caption pairs work together to spread falsehoods.
+This study focuses on CrossModal Misinformation (CMM) where image-caption pairs work together to spread falsehoods.
 We contrast CMM with Asymmetric Multimodal Misinformation (AMM), where one dominant modality propagates falsehoods while other modalities have little or no influence.
-We show that AMM adds noise to the training and evaluation process while exacerbating the unimodal bias, where unimodal misinformation detectors outperform their multimodal counterparts on an inherently multimodal task.
-To address this issue, we collect and curate FIGMENTS, a robust evaluation benchmark for CMM, which consists of real-world cases of misinformation, excludes AMM and utilizes modality balancing to successfully alleviate the unimodal bias.
+We show that AMM adds noise to the training and evaluation process while exacerbating the unimodal bias, where text-only or image-only detectors can seemingly outperform their multimodal counterparts on an inherently multimodal task.
+To address this issue, we collect and curate FIGMENTS, a robust evaluation benchmark for CMM, which consists of real world cases of misinformation, excludes AMM and utilizes modality balancing to successfully alleviate unimodal bias.
 FIGMENTS also provides a first step towards fine-grained CMM detection by including three classes: truthful, out-of-context, and miscaptioned image-caption pairs.
-Furthermore, we introduce a method for generating realistic synthetic training data that maintains crossmodal relations between legitimate images and false human-written captions which we term the crossmodal misalignment (Misalign).
-We conduct an extensive data-centric comparative study where Misalign consistently improved overall performance on FIGMENTS when integrated in dataset ensembles, in both binary (+6.26%) and multiclass settings (+15.8%).*
+Furthermore, we introduce a method for generating realistic synthetic training data that maintains crossmodal relations between legitimate images and false human-written captions that we term Crossmodal HArd Synthetic MisAlignment (CHASMA).
+We conduct extensive comparative study using a Transformer-based architecture.
+Our results show that incorporating CHASMA in conjunction with other generated datasets consistently improved the overall performance on FIGMENTS in both binary (+6.26%) and multiclass settings (+15.8%).*

 This repository also reproduces the methods presented in [Synthetic Misinformers: Generating and Combating Multimodal Misinformation](https://arxiv.org/abs/2303.01217).